 Best way to show what we do at CardioSound is to show pictures of real arteries.
 Any successful prevention program must be able to show arteries improving.

 If arteries are getting worse, prevention isn’t working.

 Real patient.
-Same artery: Before and after 6 months of aggressive medical therapy.
+Same artery: before and after 6 months of aggressive medical therapy.
+Then after 4 years.

-This is a real patient with artery disease, called "plaque," the gray stuff highlighted by the white bracket.
+This is a real patient with artery disease, called "plaque," the gray stuff highlighted on the left by the red box, on the right by the white bracket.
 This plaque is thick enough to obstruct the flow of blood.
 Doppler flow studies showed 60-79% blockage, or stenosis (1).
 This severe blockage shuts down the flow of blood.
 To open up the flow, arterial surgery is done when blockage is 80% or more.
 Turbulent blood flow is seen in the yellow cloud, downstream of the "flow" arrow.
 “Soft vulnerable plaque” is highlighted in yellow, and is the most dangerous type of plaque.
 Soft vulnerable plaque is more black than the regular plaque, because it’s mushy like cholesterol jelly with a thin cap, which ruptures and causes a clot or thrombus (which is what causes a heart attack or stroke).
 This patient also has an “ulcer crater” in the plaque, which is also very dangerous.
 Risk of having an event in the next 10 years is 90%.
-Because of his high risk (9% per year), he chose not to wait 6-12 months until the blockage was bad enough to need an operation.
+Because of his high risk (9% per year), he chose not to wait 6-18 months until the blockage was bad enough to need an operation.
 Instead, he chose aggressive medical therapy.

 6 months later: